jwsndev/jwsndev/README.md

 I'm always looking to improve my skills, write cleaner code, and build software that solves real problems.

-This is my new GitHub account after my previous account was suspended, so I'm rebuilding my portfolio from scratch.
+This is my new GitHub account after my previous account was suspended.

 # Tech Stack